Superd22/Jeeves/readme.md

 ex: `kill add @Haverson` in this guide will be `!jeeves kill add @Haverson` on Spectrum

-## Chat Kills
+## Chat Kills & Saves
-There is a rudimentary kill system in place to track who killed the #concierge chat and when. see : http://whokilledconcierge.com/
+There is a rudimentary kill system in place to track who killed the #concierge chat and when. (and who saved it) see : http://whokilledconcierge.com/

 **rules**
 - Is presently considered a chat-kill any period of time where the chat is inactive for more than *10 minutes* after having been previously active
-- ?
+- Is presently considered a chat-save a message triggering activity after any period >5 mins without talking.

 **commands**
 - `kill add @Handle`